How to Start a Coffee Trailer Successfully

 Coffee Trailer Commissary

-Depending on your menu and health county regulations, you may need to utilize a commercial commissary.
+Depending on your menu and county health regulations, you may need to utilize a commercial commissary.
 A commercial commissary will be a county-approved location where you can store, prepare, and cook food.
 A variety of commissaries exist – from commissary-only locations to county-approved restaurant locations.

 In the city of Seattle, you must have a signed commissary agreement before you can get approved for your health permit.
 Therefore, I recommend searching around for a convenient location that will work for you.